 Providers must rely on the impersonation setting for the connection to determine if the client script or application should receive data.
 For more information about script and client applications, see Setting Client Application Process Security.
 For more information about provider impersonation, see Developing a WMI Provider.

 Starting with Windows Vista, WMI uses the namespace System access control lists (SACL) to audit namespace activity.
 To enable auditing of WMI namespaces, use the Security tab on the WMI Control to change the auditing settings for the namespace.

-Windows Server 2003 and Windows XP: Namespace auditing is not available.
+Windows Server 2003: Namespace auditing is not available.